RationAI/xopat/modules/webgl/README.md

                                  "interactive": true
                           },
-                          "use_gamma": 2.0,   //global parameter, apply gamma correction with parameter 2 "use_channel": "b"  //global parameter, sample channel 'b' from the image, can be any combination of 'rgba' - but the shader used must support the number of channels you create this way
+                          "use_gamma": 2.0,   //global parameter, apply gamma correction with parameter 2 "use_channel0": "b"  //global parameter, sample channel 'b' from the first image, can be any combination of 'rgba' - but the shader used must support the number of channels you create this way
                    }
             }
       }